 The Columbia, Yakima and Snake meet with intensity.

 Benton City’s Red Mountain is Washington’s smallest AVA, and one of its most intense.
-That’s because the “mountain” (it’s only about 700-feet tall) is the state’s hottest AVA.
+Temperature-wise, it’s one of the state’s hottest AVAs.
 But its slight elevation and proximity to the Yakima River, which skirts the base of the hill, helps keep things cool at night.
 These are among the factors that lend intense fruit characteristics and remarkable structure to Red Mountain wine, most notably cab sauv, merlot, cab franc and syrah.

 The region’s plantings began with a 10-acre vineyard in 1975.
 Today, the area is home to 54 vineyards (covering 2,300 acres), whose berries are coveted by top winemakers across the state.
 (The per-ton price for Red Mountain grapes is about three times the state average.)
 There are about a dozen wineries set within the Red Mountain AVA.
 Of these, about half require tasting-room appointments, and the rest welcome drop-ins.
 And there is truly something special about tasting Red Mountain wine at the source.
 Fun fact: Red Mountain gets its name from the cheatgrass that gives its slopes their reddish hue each spring.

 Lodging and dining